 In the old days to make a telephone call, you needed a phone that was connected to the outside world with wires.
 Soon after came cordless phones and then cell phones, where calls, seemingly miraculously, could be made without any physical connections to walls or structures at all.
+Now with computers, we have VoIP.
+So, what does VoIP Stand for and how does it work?

 Today, more and more business is done through the next generation of technology, called VoIP, which stands for Voice Over Internet Protocol.